ntop/PF_RING/doc/get_started/packages_installation.rst

    cat /etc/default/grub | grep GRUB_CMDLINE_LINUX_DEFAULT
    GRUB_CMDLINE_LINUX_DEFAULT="iommu=1 msi=1 pci=assign-busses intel_iommu=on"

+Note: enabling iommu and intel_iommu may create issues on some systems and it may be required to turn them off, please also check the *AMD Processors* and *Intel Processors* sections.

 This change needs to be applied with update-grub and the system should be restarted.

 .. code-block:: console